kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

   - [ContainerD]
     - Usage description:
       - `HostProcess` containers support will not be added to dockershim.
+      - Containerd v1.6.x is required for `symlink` volume mount behavior
-      - Containerd v1.6+ is required.
+      - Containerd v1.7+ is required for `bind` volume mount behavior.
       - Impact of its outage on the feature: Containers will fail to start.
       - Impact of its degraded performance or high-error rates on the feature: Containers may behave expectantly and node may go into the NotReady state.